EmilHvitfeldt/ISLR-tidymodels-labs/docs/12-unsupervised-learning.md

 colors <- unname(palette.colors(n = 14, palette = "Polychrome 36"))
 ```

-o we can plot the different PCs against each other.
+Or we can plot the different PCs against each other.
 It is a good idea to compare the first PCs against each other since they carry the most information.
 We will just compare the pairs 1-2 and 1-3 but you can do more yourself.
 It tends to be a good idea to stop once interesting things appear in the plots.

 ```r